AI-Northstar-Tech/vector-io/README.md

 **Export**:

 1. Add a new subparser in `export_vdf_cli.py` for the new vector database.
 Add database specific arguments to the subparser, such as the url of the database, any authentication tokens, etc.
 2. Add a new file in `src/vdf_io/export_vdf/` for the new vector database.
-This file should define a class ExportABC which inherits from ExportVDF.
+This file should define a class ExportABC which inherits from ExportVDB.
 3. Specify a DB_NAME_SLUG for the class
 4. The class should implement the get_data() function to download points (in a batched manner) with all the metadata from the specified index of the vector database.
 This data should be stored in a series of parquet files/folders.
 The metadata should be stored in a json file with the [schema above](#universal-vector-dataset-format-vdf-specification).